-- Pretty much anytime Bun-Bun from Sluggy Freelance is "helpful," it's a case of this.
+- Anytime Bun-Bun from Sluggy Freelance is "helpful," it's a case of this.
 Quite often a key part of the Main Characters' plans is to get Bun-Bun more pissed off at the bad guy than he is at them.

 - Indirectly referenced by one of the Seventy Maxims of Maximally Effective Mercenaries, from Schlock Mercenary: "The enemy of my enemy is my enemy's enemy.
 Nothing more, nothing less."

-- The Soviets, the Americans and the British might have been allies against Germany in World War II, but that doesn't mean the Soviets were actually friends with the British and the Americans.
-There was of course a reason for that.
+- The Soviets, the Americans and the British might have been allies against Germany in World War II, but that doesn't mean the Soviets were friends with the British and the Americans.
+There was a reason for that.
 What's more, it ultimately came to a head after WWII.